alexbabits/diamond-3-foundry/README.md

 ### Education Start: Existential Questions
 1. Why am I here?
 Most likely because you started building a contract that exceeded Vitalik's tiny 24kB contract size limit.
 (Or you a security researcher trying to quickly understand the Diamond Proxy Pattern that a protocol uses).
 2. WTF is the Diamond Proxy Pattern?
 It just uses delegatecall under the hood like all popular proxy-implementation patterns to allow it's implementations to operate on the central proxy storage.
 Delegatecall can screw up your original storage if you aren't careful during upgrades.
 3. How do I verify my diamond contract?
-IDK `¯\_(ツ)_/¯` I've never built anything worth any value that needed to be verified.
-People say Etherscan cannot view and verify diamonds properly, so [Louper](https://louper.dev/) was built to examine and verify testnet and mainnet diamond protocols.
+IDK `¯\_(ツ)_/¯` as I haven't explicitly done this myself.
+Etherscan cannot view and verify diamonds properly, so [Louper](https://louper.dev/) was built to examine and verify testnet and mainnet diamond protocols.

 ### The Correct Stack [Diamond-3, AppStorage, Foundry, VSCode]
 1. Starter Template Choices: [Diamond-1, Diamond-2, Diamond-3].
 Best: **Diamond-3**.
 They are all similar and cover the core implementation of Diamond pattern.
 This is the latest one, it works fine.